 Guidelines for Freezing Breast Milk

-The Center for Disease Control (CDC) has some guidelines for storing breast milk that are a really great baseline.
+The Center for Disease Control (CDC) has some breast milk storage guidelines that are a really great baseline.
 (You can check it out HERE)

-My lactation consultant always told me to follow the rule of 6’s.
+My lactation consultant also always told me to follow the rule of 6’s.

 - 6 hours at room temp